vrk-kpa/suomifi-ui-components/.styleguidist/accessibility.md

 * The keyboard focus order within a component is logical
 * Focusing a component or its sub-component does not cause a change of context.
 * Component has no single-character shortcuts.
+* Focused elements are not obscured.

 ### Pointer devices

 * Focusing or hovering a component or its sub-component does not cause a change of context.
 * No actions are performed using the pointer down-event, unless it is native functionality defined by the user-agent.
+* No actions require dragging movements.

 ### Adaptability

 * Text resizing to 200% does not cause loss of information or overlapping content. **Must** support full-page zoom. **Should** support text-only zoom.
-* Changing text settings according to WCAG *4.12 does not cause loss of information or overlap.
+* Changing text settings according to WCAG 1.4.12 does not cause loss of information or overlap.
 * Zooming to 400% in a 1280px wide window does not cause horizontal scrolling, loss or overlap of information.
 * Content is not limited to a specific device orientation.